kvelmurugan83/projectManager/README.md

 4. npm 5.5.1

 ## Setting up the environment - Mysql
-Go to Task manager API and run the below command to start the mysql server in docker
+Go to Project manager API and run the below command to start the mysql server in docker

 ```
 docker-compose up -d